-Creative England is committed to supporting and developing filmmaking talent across England, and particularly outside London.
+Creative England is committed to supporting and developing filmmaking talent across England, with a particular emphasis on the English regions.

 North West Talent Modules, delivered in partnership with FACT

 Creative England are thrilled to be partnering with leading Liverpool-based media arts centre, FACT (Foundation for Art and Creative Technology) to deliver a new series of Talent